 Drinking green tea on a daily basis may also reverse periodontal disease and stop bleeding gums.
 Green tea contains catechin, a natural antioxidant that can lower the body’s inflammatory response to bacteria in the mouth.

-The recommended daily intake of green tea is three to four cups, although some researchers believe that you need to drink up to 10 cups a day to notice any improvement in health.
+The recommended daily intake of green tea is three to four cups, although some researchers believe that you need to drink up to to notice any improvement in health.

 10. Rinse your mouth with salt water